bokkypoobah/InvestFeedCrowdsaleAudit/codereview/CrowdsaleToken.md

   /**
    * When token is released to be transferable, enforce no new tokens can be created.
    */
-  function releaseTokenTransfer() public onlyReleaseAgent {
+  // BK Ok - Only the release agent can call this function releaseTokenTransfer() public onlyReleaseAgent {
+    // BK Ok - MintableToken.mintingFinished is set to true
     mintingFinished = true;
+    // BK Ok - ReleasableToken.released is set to true
     super.releaseTokenTransfer();
   }

   /**
    * Allow upgrade agent functionality kick in only if the crowdsale was success.
    */
-  function canUpgrade() public constant returns(bool) {
+  // BK Ok - Can only upgrade if the tokens have been released function canUpgrade() public constant returns(bool) {
     return released && super.canUpgrade();
   }